-Note: URL based artifacts (See here) will not be cached and instead will be added to fetch-artifacts.yaml to use the OSBS integration.
-This may be constrained by using OSBS URL Restriction configuration
+Note: All URL based artifacts (See here) will not be cached and instead will be added to fetch-artifacts. yaml to use the OSBS integration

 Note: Extra OSBS configuration may be passed in via the OSBS descriptor (See here).
 Automatic Cachito integration may also be included within the OSBS configuration and if this is detected CEKit will include the commands in the Dockerfile.